 Fun fact: these little critters help regulate sex hormone levels as well.
 Since intermittent fasting has been shown to have positive effects on our gut microbiome,[16] we might also see positive effects on sex hormones.

 Feeding your gut microbes is one reason we recommend eating a higher-fiber diet.
-In your SIMPLE app, you’ll find a personalized nutrition score that includes fiber.
-Take the SIMPLE quiz to get started today!
+In your Simple app, you’ll find a personalized nutrition score that includes fiber.
+Take the Simple quiz to get started today!

 Intermittent fasting during different female hormonal stages